tomcarbon/dogecoinmultisig/README.md

 Here's a Quick Pictorial Guide (ELI5) for basic functionality: https://imgur.com/a/fka37.

 The dogecoin blockchain is accessed via API and two vendors: chain.so and blockcypher.com.
+Blockcypher is now the default (as of August 2019) as chain.so API was taken down due to DoS attacks.

 There are three basic wallet designs: The Banking Suite, the TripleShibe, and the QuatroShibe